bubbajoe/Artificial-Qubits/README.md

 This program was created to mimic an actual Quantum computer.
 Keep in mind that this was not made exactly like real Quantum computer.
 So I had to make a lot of adjustments to create a similar replica.

+A Q-chart is a chart that specifical represents how my code is computed.

+Please view qchart.jpg for a visual representation!

 Thank you